History and Sustainability

 Our History

-These honors are nothing more than a reflection of the significance that this traditional building has had in the history of the city, being a witness and part of its development, its great events and illustrious visits.
-All of Chile's presidents from the 1960s onwards have passed through its chambers, as have a large number of foreign presidents, men of science, political personalities and celebrities from the world of show business.
+These accolades merely mirror the significance that this traditional establishment has had on the city's history, bearing witness to its development, unforgettable events and distinguished visitors.
+All of Chile's presidents from the 1960s onwards have visited our hotel, as well as a large number of foreign leaders, great scientists, political figures, and famous

 A hotel for Punta Arenas

-This initiative, supported by the mayor Manuel Ibáñez Pérez, represented a millionaire investment of one billion pesos at the time.
-Its location was chosen in front of the Plaza Muñoz Gamero square, for which the empty lands were bought especially for this purpose.
+in the region.
+This initiative, championed by the then-mayor, Mr. Manuel Ibáñez Pérez, entailed a substantial investment of one billion pesos of the time.
+Its location, facing Plaza Muñoz Gamero, was selected with lands acquired specifically for this purpose.

-The building, with a structure of eight thousand five hundred meters built, would consist of nine floors, of which the upper floors would be a tourist hotel with one hundred spacious and comfortable rooms, while the lower floors would serve to accommodate offices and business premises.
+The building, boasting a structure of 8,500 square meters, was designed to encompass nine floors.
+The upper floors would house a tourist hotel with one hundred spacious and comfortable rooms, while the lower levels would accommodate offices and commercial properties.

 Officially inaugurated